 One of Templeman’s most high profile voice over roles, Loghain is not surprisingly yet another villain, but he is portrayed as a much more sympathetic and tragic character than a lot of Templeman’s other villainous roles.

-Still Templeman is able to inject a real gravitas into the character in certain moments such as in his relationship with his daughter, the way he faces his death with dignity (if the player chooses to kill him), and his heroic sacrifice (if they choose to spare him) that makes Loghain a very compelling character, who sometimes is actually able to justify his most heinous actions to the players amazement.
+Still Templeman is able to inject a real gravitas into the character in certain moments such as in his relationship with his daughter, the way he faces his death with dignity (if the player chooses to kill him), and his heroic sacrifice (if they choose to spare him.)
+Loghain a more than just a villain.
+He is a character does some utterly despicable things, yet sometimes is actually able to justify his actions to the players amazement.

 Jacob Danik/ Dead Space 3